sdey1122/plantora/README.md

 Website link (through render) : https://plantora-e6f4.onrender.com

+## For admin use : email:admin-plantora@yopmail.com, password: 123456789Pt@

+## For customer and seller you can use google login or any email (yopmail, gmail etc.)

 PLANTORA is a full-stack e-commerce web application designed to provide a seamless online marketplace for plants and gardening products.
 The project follows modern software engineering practices and implements a scalable MVC architecture with a strong emphasis on security, maintainability, and performance.

 It includes dedicated interfaces for customers, sellers, and administrators, making it suitable as a production-ready backend and a comprehensive portfolio project.